gkapfham/codepalousa2021-presentation-typer/slides.md

 - *Environments* : manage dependencies in isolation
 - *Package* : create a stand-alone executable application
-- *Publish* : expedite the release of program to PyPI
+- *Publish* : expedite and simplify the release of program to PyPI

 </div>